 Texas Rep. Jessica Farrar introduced a state bill, HB4260, on Friday, March 10th which is truly amazing.
 HB4260 has multiple parts, all of which mimic and mirror current Texas legislation, but with a twist.
-Instead of focusing on how the state can regulate the bodies of female-identifying citizens seeking health care services, it instead focuses on male-identifying citizens.
+Instead of focusing on how the state can regulate the bodies of citizens seeking health care services such as contraceptives or abortions, it instead focuses on services such as vasectomies and Viagra.
 And it does so while brilliantly pointing out the ridiculousness of current legislation.

 The first is a section that protects doctors who refuse to perform vasectomies, prescribe Viagra, or perform colonoscopies.
 This is similar to a law passed in Texas that protects medical practitioners against wrongful birth lawsuits.